jenspfahl/anotherpass-browserextension/README.md

 8. A message is shown in the app to confirm an incoming request by the user
    - the message contains the linked client name and the sent website, like e.g. "'Home-PC' wants to know credentials for github.com.
 Accept / Deny"
    - the message also contains a short fingerprint
-9. If extension keeps polling since they accepts od denies the request
+9. The extension keeps polling until the user accepts or denies or cancels the request
 10. The user compares the short fingerprint for equality and accepts or denies the incoming request
 11. The app performs a UI search with the website as search string (how it does today when Autofilling a browser)
 12. The user either clicks on a credential or creates a new one (similar to Autofill flow)